fikri2992/bestie/readme.md

 # Unpublished Chrome Extension

+This project is submitted to **Google's Women Techmakers presents She Builds AI: Develop an AI powered solution to address gender equity challenges around the world, as outlined in UN Sustainable Development Goal 5 - Devpost**.

 This is an unpublished Chrome extension project.
 This README provides instructions on how to set up, install, and run the extension locally for development and testing purposes.